gradienthealth/pydicom-3/doc/tutorials/dataset_basics.rst

 Sequences
 ~~~~~~~~~
-Because sequence items are also :class:`~pydicom.dataset.Dataset` instances,
+Because sequence items are also :class:`~pydicom3.dataset.Dataset` instances,
 you can use the same methods on them as well.

     >>> seq = ds.OtherPatientIDsSequence